 To generate all permutations of a string in lexicographic order using recursion, we’ll break down the problem into smaller, manageable steps.
 Here’s how the program works step by step:

-• We generate permutations for the remaining characters (excluding the first character), which are stored in remaining_chars.
+char_list. - We generate permutations for the remaining characters (excluding the first character), which are stored in

-• We sort remaining_chars to ensure they are in lexicographic order.
+remaining_charsto ensure they are in lexicographic order. - We update

-• We make a recursive call to generate_permutations with the remaining_chars.
+current_permutationto the list oftotal_permutations. - We make a recursive call to

 The recursion ensures that all possible combinations of characters are explored, leading to the generation of all permutations.
 Sorting the characters and carefully manipulating them during the recursion guarantees that the permutations are produced in lexicographic order.